 H.B.
-No. 46 amends the Texas Compassionate-Use Program to improve the regulation and administration of low-THC cannabis.
-Key provisions include the requirement for the Department of Public Safety to register all personnel involved in dispensing organizations and the creation of a confidential patient registry accessible only to authorized individuals.
-The bill allows dispensing organizations to operate satellite locations for secure storage of low-THC cannabis without needing an additional license, provided they meet specific conditions.
-It also mandates that these organizations must commence operations within 24 months of receiving their license and maintain continuous dispensing throughout the license term.
+No. 46 amends the Texas Compassionate-Use Program to improve the regulation and administration of low-THC cannabis for medical purposes.
+The bill mandates the Department of Public Safety to register key personnel of dispensing organizations and establishes a confidential patient registry accessible only to authorized individuals.
+It allows dispensing organizations to operate satellite locations for secure storage of low-THC cannabis without requiring an additional license, provided they meet specific conditions.
+Additionally, the bill requires these organizations to commence operations within 24 months of receiving their license and to maintain continuous dispensing throughout the license term.
+It also expands the list of qualifying medical conditions for low-THC cannabis prescriptions to include chronic pain, traumatic brain injury, and Crohn's disease, while prohibiting municipalities from enacting restrictive regulations on cannabis cultivation, production, storage, dispensing, or possession.

 Statutes affected: